informalsystems/hermes/docs/spec/relayer/Packets.md

                     proofHeight Height) (PacketAcknowledgement, Error) {

     // Stage 1
-    // Verify if acknowledment is committed to chain A and it is still pending packetAck, PacketStateProof, error =
+    // Verify if acknowledgement is committed to chain A and it is still pending packetAck, PacketStateProof, error =
         GetPacketAcknowledgement(chainA, ev.port, ev.channel, ev.sequence, proofHeight)
     if error != nil { return (nil, error) }